civican/legisinfo/42-1/bills/C-44/bill_text.md

 Paragraph 2(a) of the Act is replaced by the following:

-the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or **office of the Parliamentary Budget Officer**, and
+the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service or office of the Parliamentary Budget Officer, and

 ### Section 176